-Below, you’ll read about four of the seven drivers of fundraising success.
+Below, you’ll read about the seven drivers of fundraising success.
 A driver, part of the science of fundraising, is a habitual activity that creates a climate that encourages donor involvement.
-In many ways, drivers are like highway systems that speed donors and other supporters to you, around barriers, congestion, and distractions.
-Once they arrive, the drivers offer an attractive destination that invites lingering.
-(This post focus on getting people to become donors.
-Next month, you’ll learn about the drivers that entice donors to remain.)
+In many ways, drivers are like highway systems.
+They speed donors and supporters to you around barriers, congestion, and distractions.
+Once these special people arrive, the drivers offer an attractive destination that invites lingering.

 Drive your fundraising success by developing a steady stream of new people learning about your work.
 No matter your current supporters’ loyalty and dedication, donors move, drift away, and die over time.
 To stay even, expand your supporter and prospect list by at least 10 percent yearly.
 If your goal is to grow your contributions, you need even more newcomers.

 How much did your contact list grow last year?
 What activities gathered new people?
 Does this driver need to be built, replaced, or refurbished?
 To learn more about attracting people and keeping them involved, read: Nonprofits, Don’t Just Find Donors, Grow Your Own.

 Does your engagement process focus on providing newcomers value?

 Once you catch their attention, you will want people to form a web of connections with your nonprofit.
 This driver is an institution-wide engagement process that begins with a hello and ends years from now, with a bequest.
 From the donor’s point of view, this driver offers them valuable opportunities to get involved and not just “drive-by” your nonprofit.